APMonitor/begin_java/09-ArraysAndArrayList.md

 ```
 ArrayList<Integer> ages = new ArrayList<Integer>();
 ```
 Notice that we use 'Integer' rather than 'int'. to specify the type.
-Integer is the [wrapper class](https://www.w3schools.com/java/java_wrapper_classes.asp) of the int primative datatype.
+Integer is the [wrapper class](https://www.w3schools.com/java/java_wrapper_classes.asp) of the int primitive datatype.

 You can use ArrayList to store any type of object, here's another example that stores string objects.
 ```